DaleOrders/AWS-Study-Notes/README.md

 When any snapshot occurs, there's a brief interruption to the flow of data between the compute resource and the storage.
 If you are using single AZ, this can impact your application.
 If you are using Multi-AZ, the snapshot occurs on the standby replica.
+A snapshot is a backup of all the databases on the instance (not just one).

 **Manual snapshots don't expire**, you have to clean them yourself.
-Automatic Snapshots can be configured to make things easier.
+Manual snapshots will remain in your account even if you have already deleted the RDS instance.

 In addition to automated backup, every 5 minutes database transaction logs are saved to S3.
-Transaction logs store the actual data which changes inside a database so the actual operations that are executed.
+Transaction logs store the actual data which changes inside a database so the actual operations that are executed on that database.
 This allows a database to be restored to a point in time often with 5 minute granularity.

 Automatic cleanups can be anywhere from *0 to 35* days.
-This means you can restore to any point in that time frame.
+This means you can restore to any point in over that time frame.
 This will use both the snapshots and the translation logs.

 When you delete the database, they can be retained but they will expire